Home

 Ajay Bhatt Led The Intel Team that invented the first Universal Serial Bus-supported device in 1995.

-By 2008, over 6billion units of Universal Serial Bus had been sold, with approximately 2billion units getting sold each year.
+By 2008, over 6 billion units of Universal Serial Bus had been sold, with approximately 2 billion units getting sold each year.

-Since its introduction in the markets, it has replaced several interfaces, some in parts and some completely, including parallel ports, serial ports, etc., thanks to its versatility and ease of use for file transfers and download.
+Since its introduction in the markets, it has replaced several interfaces, some in parts and some completely, including parallel ports, serial ports, etc., thanks to its versatility and ease of use for file transfers and downloads.

 The Universal Serial Bus, USB